ivandfx/fnkeys/README.md

 Fix function keys on TKL and compact keyboards under Linux.
 These will stop working as media control keys as expected. (that's the point)

+Tested on:
+- Fedora 38/39/40/41
+- Ubuntu 22.04/24.04
+- Linux Mint 22/22.1
+- OpenSUSE Tumbleweed
+- Arch Linux

-This has been tested with Fedora 41 and Ubuntu 24.04, but it should work on everything else.
+But it should work on everything else.

 **If your distro doesn't use systemd, FnKeys may not work at all.**